macaron.slsa_analyzer.package_registry package

 str | None

-Get source code of the package.
+Get the source code of the package and store it in a temporary directory.

 Returns: